 The Menlo Circus Club is a private club with tennis, swimming, stables and a riding ring.

-The Menlo Polo Club, whose fields are covered with Bermuda grass, was founded in Atherton in 1923.
+The Menlo Polo Club, whose fields are covered with Bermuda grass, was founded in 1923.
 Affiliated with the United States Polo Association, the club also organizes and hosts events and philanthropic fundraisers.

 ADD SPACE HERE